Syria rebels say U.S. force needed to curb Assad

 Dirani said the sarin gas attack on Daraya on April 26 wounded dozens of people, but that the proximity of Daraya to a district inhabited by Assad's minority Alawite sect deterred a wider use of the deadly chemical.

-One opposition activist in Damascus said chemical weapons have been used in around the Harasta highway, which straddles several Damascus neighbourhoods largely held by rebels, such as Jobar, Qaboun and Barzeh, and in the Ghouta, an expanse of Sunni Muslim working class population centres and farmland east of Damascus that have been at the forefront of the revolt.
+One opposition activist in Damascus said chemical weapons have been used in around the Harasta highway, which straddles several Damascus neighborhoods largely held by rebels, such as Jobar, Qaboun and Barzeh, and in the Ghouta, an expanse of Sunni Muslim working class population centers and farmland east of Damascus that have been at the forefront of the revolt.

 In the last two months, fighters from the Shi'ite Lebanese guerrilla group Hezbollah have been sent to help secure areas in Ghouta hit by chemical weapons, he said.